 The Cortlandt Planning Board meets monthly – usually on a Tuesday.
 Please click the following link FOR A FULL LIST OF PLANNING BOARD MEETING SCHEDULES and to view Agendas and Minutes.

-The Planning Division will place new application on Planning Board ("PB") agenda as a “New Business” item for initial presentation and discussion with the Board.
+The Director of Planning will place a new application on Planning Board ("PB") agenda as a “New Business” item for initial presentation and discussion with the Board.
 The PB may refer the application back to staff for a “Review Memo”, schedule a public hearing or initiate an approval depending on complexity of application.

-DOTS: Engineering, Planning and Legal will prepare an “Application Review Report” with technical suggestions and pointing out where additional information may be required.
+The Department of Planning & Communiyt Development, the Town's consulting Engineer and if needed, the Town's Legal Department will prepare an “Application Review Report” with technical suggestions and pointing out where additional information may be required.
 During this time, plans shall be referred by the Town (as needed) to the following:

-Town's Department of Environmental Services (Water & Sewer, etc.)
+Town's Department of Environmental Services (DPW: Water & Sewer, etc.)

 Fire Departments & EMS/Paramedics